NickDorkins/reading-notes/Code 301/class-01.md

 SMACSS is more style guide than rigid framework.
 There is no library you have to download or install.
 There is no git repository for you to clone.
 SMACSS is a way to examine your design process and as a way to fit those rigid frameworks into a flexible thought process.
 It is an attempt to document a consistent approach to site development when using CSS.

+## SMACSS Rules:

+- **Base** - rules are the defaults.
+They are almost exclusively single element selectors but it could include attribute selectors, pseudo-class selectors, child selectors or sibling selectors.
+Essentially, a base style says that wherever this element is on the page, it should look like this.

+- **Layout** - rules divide the page into sections.
+Layouts hold one or more modules together.

+- **Modules** - are the reusable, modular parts of our design.
+They are the callouts, the sidebar sections, the product lists and so on.

+- **State** - rules are ways to describe how our modules or layouts will look when in a particular state.
+Is it hidden or expanded?
+Is it active or inactive?
+They are about describing how a module or layout looks on screens that are smaller or bigger.
+They are also about de- scribing how a module might look in different views like the home page or the inside page.

+- **Theme** - rules are similar to state rules in that they describe how modules or layouts might look.
+Most sites don’t require a layer of theming but it is good to be aware of it.